isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/Registration of Individuals/update-the-particulars-of-an-individual.md

   <tr>
     <td>
       <ul>
-        <li style="text-align: justify">The estimated processing time for applications <b>30 working days</b>.
+        <li style="text-align: justify">The estimated processing time is <b>30 working days</b>.
 Applications with incomplete supporting documents/information, submitted during the peak period from December to April, and/or that are complex, will take longer to process.
 Complex applications include those involving concurrent appointments, foreign interests in Singapore law practices and/or collaborations between Singapore law practices and foreign law practice entities.
 You are therefore advised to apply in good time.</li>
         <li style="text-align: justify">The LSRA will seek clarification or further information from the Main Contact for the Application.</li>
         <li style="text-align: justify">If a re-issuance of the CoR is requested, a copy of the CoR will be emailed to the Main Contact for the Application.
 The CoR can also be downloaded from myDashboard by logging in to LSRA e-Services.</li>
       </ul>